×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Maastricht, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a room in a shared house, a studio apartment, or a larger family home.
 Next, you should start your search online.
 Websites like Pararius, Funda, and HousingAnywhere are popular platforms for finding rental properties in the Netherlands.
 These sites allow you to filter by location, price, size, and type of property.
 Another option is to engage the services of a real estate agent.
 They can help you navigate the local market, arrange viewings, and negotiate contracts.
 However, this service usually comes at a cost.
 If you're a student, you might want to check with Maastricht University's Guesthouse, which provides short-term and long-term accommodation for international students.
 Alternatively, you can look for student housing on websites like Kamernet.
 Social media can also be a useful tool in your search.
 There are several Facebook groups dedicated to housing in Maastricht where people often post available rooms or apartments.
 Once you've found a potential place, it's important to visit it in person before making any commitments.
 This will give you a chance to check the condition of the property, its proximity to amenities, and get a feel for the neighborhood.
 Finally, when you're ready to secure a place, you'll need to sign a rental agreement.
 Make sure to read this carefully and understand all the terms before signing.
-It's also advisable to register your new address with the local municipality as soon as you move in," wrote a member in Maastricht.
+It's also advisable to register your new address with the local municipality as soon as you move in," said one expat who made the move to Maastricht.

 What is a typical expat home or apartment like in Maastricht?

 "A typical expat home or apartment in Maastricht, is often located in the city center or in the surrounding neighborhoods, offering easy access to local amenities and public transportation.
 These homes are usually modern and well-maintained, featuring a blend of traditional Dutch architecture and contemporary design elements.
 The apartments are often spacious, with one to three bedrooms, a living room, a fully equipped kitchen, and one or more bathrooms.
 They are usually furnished, with comfortable and stylish furniture, and may also include appliances like a washing machine, dishwasher, and television.
 Many apartments also have outdoor spaces such as balconies or small gardens, providing a place to relax and enjoy the city's views.
 Some may also offer additional amenities like a private parking space, storage room, or even a bicycle shed, considering the popularity of cycling in the Netherlands.
 The homes are often bright and airy, with large windows that let in plenty of natural light.
 They may feature wooden floors, high ceilings, and sometimes even original details like exposed beams or brick walls.
 In terms of utilities, most apartments in Maastricht come with central heating, and some may also have air conditioning.
 Internet and cable TV are usually included in the rent, and some apartments may also offer additional services like cleaning or maintenance.
-Overall, expat homes in Maastricht are designed to offer a comfortable and convenient living experience, combining the charm of Dutch living with modern conveniences," remarked one expat living in Maastricht, The Netherlands.
+Overall, expat homes in Maastricht are designed to offer a comfortable and convenient living experience, combining the charm of Dutch living with modern conveniences," said one expat in Maastricht.

 What is the average cost of housing in Maastricht?